Code Of Business Conduct

 - All employees with computer access provided by the Company must take our online Code training seminar when offered, which presents informative, real-world examples of some of the situations highlighted in the Code.
 You also are encouraged to review that online seminar anytime at Revlon's intranet site, which is the default homepage for employees' work computers, to re-familiarize yourself with the Code's key messages.

-- Revlon provides the Code training to all employees without computer access through group meetings with their local Human Resources department, at which they will also receive a hardcopy of the Code.
+- Revlon provides the Code to all employees without computer access through group meetings with their local Human Resources department, at which time they may also receive Code training.

 - Ask any questions if you are uncertain about application of the Code or any compliance or ethical issues.